 Module Level Monitoring: Module level monitoring is our favorite DC Optimizer feature.
 DC Optimizers allow consumers and the installer to monitor the performance of every solar panel.

 String Inverter Reliability: DC Optimizers are wired similar to traditional string inverters and still utilize a wall mounted string inverter to change from DC to AC electricity.
 Changing from DC to AC (Inverting) creates heat.
-We do not use micro inverters because the failure rates are accelerated due to the high heat environment up on the roof.

 Shade Tolerance: Solar Panels with shade can negatively effect traditional string inverters due to a lowered electrical current (Amps).
 DC Optimizers solve this issue by transforming the shaded panels output to match neighboring solar panels.